 Beyond the compliance aspect however, Clayton & Brewill can help you to use your annual audit as a valuable tool for identifying opportunities to improve and develop your business.
 As well as looking at your books, we will conduct a thorough financial analysis of your business and help you establish solid foundations for future growth.

-An audit can also be useful if you are planning to sell your business will enhance the credibility and reliability of the figures being submitted to prospective purchasers..
+An audit can also be useful if you are planning to sell your business, as it will enhance the credibility and reliability of the figures being submitted to prospective purchasers.

 If you have non-director shareholders, the audit can provide assurance that the figures shown in the accounts are a true representation of the company’s performance.
 Equally, an audit can help to identify any weaknesses in the accounting systems and can reduce the scope for fraud.

 Not sure if you need audited accounts?
 Click here to contact Clayton & Brewill for a quick answer.

 Clayton & Brewill’s July 2023 newsletter is now available to view online.
 In this issue, we look at a number of key talking points in

 Our February 2023 newsletter provides all the latest accounting news and updates for businesses, including the Making Tax Digital deadline postponement, upcoming changes for company